 China is the largest manufacturer and exporter in the world by far.
 However, they certainly don’t dominate international trade.
 In fact, even a minor pivot toward some of China’s competitors could be a major hindrance for its economic growth.

-This is shown by the fact that China’s US$2.21 trillion worth of exports only represents 8% of the world’s total value of exports, which were US$17.78 trillion during the same year.
-In other words, if the equivalent of 1% of total world exports were shifted away from China, it would lose 8% of its exports.
+There’s proof in the fact that China’s US$2.21 trillion worth of exports only represents 8% of the world’s total value of exports, which were US$17.78 trillion during the same year.

 Intellectual Property Rights in China Not Up to Par